• Latest

 Probably no judge would say that AB 2223 absolves anyone of the intentional killing of an otherwise healthy newborn baby.
 But what about an unhealthy baby?
 Does a “perinatal death due to a pregnancy-related cause” allow the mother and her caregivers to refuse to provide needed care to a baby with a disability, deformity or underlying medical condition?
 Can such a child be killed – by neglect or otherwise – in the name of making California an “abortion sanctuary” state?

 It’s up to the California Legislature to deal with this issue because Assemblywoman Wicks has refused the entreaties of people of good will to do so.
 Unfortunately, there is no indication that they will address this highly-concerning issue.
 Yesterday AB 2223 was heard by the Assembly Health Committee.
-Thousands of Californians travelled to Sacramento to oppose the legislation.
-Assemblymember Wicks once again refused to adopt language to ensure that no baby born alive in California could be killed after birth.
+Thousands of Californians traveled to Sacramento to oppose the legislation.
+Assembly member Wicks once again refused to adopt language to ensure that no baby born alive in California could be killed after birth.
 Democrats – who constitute a super-majority of the Legislature – closed ranks to support the abortion industry and the bill passed the Health Committee on a straight party-line vote.
 Absent a surprise development, it will likely soon pass the full Assembly, the Senate and then be signed into law by Governor Gavin Newsom.

 So the answer to the question is “Yes.”
 California really is on the verge of legalizing infanticide.